PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 *   Search Engine Hacks were known from the early days of Search Engine(s).
 Web Site Security could use ISO/IEC 27001 approach and to take Information Security, Cybersecurity, Privacy.
 Each of these Terms is at the same Level and important.
-*   If Web Site has number of Authentication Levels (i.e. public Site, Authenticated Site) then Web Administrator should get proper requests, which could explain on which Level Job should be completed.
+*   If Web Site has number of Authentication Levels (i.e. public Site, Authenticated Site) then Web Administrator could get proper organizational requests, that explains on which Level the Job has to be done.
 *   If there were no extra Job, then the Audit Logs could answer to the Question: what happened? unless the Security incident happen which lead into loss of Integrity and Authenticity of Journaling Data Logs.
 *   General Data protection Reglament only works in Private Sector.
 For Public Sector it would need to look into the local Regulations and to Report the Issue.
-*   Common Automated Security  tools can't tell, which information should be Public and which - Not.
+*   Plausibility, that Common Automated Security tools can't tell, which information could be Public and which - Not.
 OpenAI Bot allow to Set Up Your Learning Data, then it could be good to find out the problem, which were given in the previous Sentence.
 ```

 ```